19th-century glassmaking in the United States: Gas boom

-The discovery of natural gas in Ohio and Indiana caused glass factories to either move operations to this source of cheap fuel or begin new companies.
-Although natural gas had been discovered near Findlay, Ohio, in 1884, the Karg well changed outlooks two years later.
-The Karg well was located in the middle of Findlay, and the flame from this well could be seen over 40 mi away in Toledo.
+The discovery of natural gas in Ohio and Indiana during the 1880s caused glass manufacturers to either move operations to this source of cheap fuel or begin new companies.
 A decade earlier, natural gas fields had been discovered in West Virginia and near Pittsburgh.
 In addition to being a lower cost fuel for glass melting furnaces, it was cleaner and provided more heat.
 Communities such as Findlay, Fostoria, North Baltimore, Tiffin, and Toledo offered free gas as an incentive for manufacturers to relocate.
 Over 100 glass companies moved to (or started in) northwest Ohio to take advantage of gas from Findlay's gas field and a smaller one nearby in North Baltimore.
 The gas supply lasted for only five years, causing most of the glass companies to move closer to better sources of fuel.
 Examples of companies that relocated are Fostoria Glass Company, which moved from Fostoria to Moundsville, West Virginia; and Sneath Glass Company, which moved from Tiffin to Hartford City, Indiana.

-Natural gas was first discovered in Indiana in Pulaski County in 1865.
-The drillers were searching for oil, but found only gas.
-Unaware of the usefulness of natural gas, the drillers abandoned the well.
+Natural gas was first discovered in Pulaski County, Indiana in 1865.
 A more significant discovery was made in the small East Central Indiana community of Eaton, Indiana.
-This well was bored in 1876 to a depth of 600 ft, and the drillers were searching for coal.
-When they instead found gas that gave a flame 2 ft high, the well was ignored.
-In 1886, after hearing about the gas boom in Ohio, the Eaton well was re–drilled.
-Gas was discovered at a depth of 922 ft, and flames about 10 ft high rose from four pipes in the well.
-More wells were drilled, and gas was found in significant quantities in 17 Indiana counties.
-The Indiana gas field was the largest in the world, and it was larger than those of Pennsylvania and Ohio combined.
+In 1886, after hearing about the gas boom in Ohio, the Eaton well was re-drilled.
+Gas was discovered, more wells were drilled, and gas was found in significant quantities in 17 Indiana counties.
 Indiana had its own gas boom, and East Central Indiana changed from an "agricultural district" to industrial.
 Glassmaking was one of the industries that moved to Indiana.
 In 1880, the state ranked eighth in glass production.
 By 1890, it ranked fourth.
 In terms of the number of glass factories, the state had four in 1880 and 21 in 1890.
 By 1895, there were 50 glass factories in Indiana.
 The state also benefitted from excellent railroad facilities and a coal field not far away from the gas belt.
 This enabled some factories to remain in Indiana after the gas supply became depleted.
-The citizens of Indiana did not learn from their Ohio neighbors, and they wasted gas despite warnings from the state geologist.
-The Indiana Gas Boom was practically over by 1901.